paulkaefer/diamol_code/notes.md

 * Yong changed `"5000:5000"` to `"5001:5000"` in the docker-compose.yml file, and got it working.
 * he did say the author specifies Jenkins version, but not all the dependencies work, so he had to make some modifications

+# Part 3: Running at scale with a container orchestrator
+* Docker Swarm - "a simple and powerful orchestrator built into Docker"

+## Chapter 12: Understanding orchestration: Docker Swarm and Kubernetes

 # Once complete:
 - [ ] does LinkedIn have a Docker quiz?
 - [ ] consider pursuing a certification